ameer-clara/writegenius/README.md

 # tldr
-Chrome plugin that communicate with openai
+Chrome plugin that communicates with openai